 What makes Premium stand out from Pandora's other offerings is that users will finally be able to select the songs they want, rather than depend on the service's radio stations.
-Pandora will be catch-up out of the gate when it comes to device support and video content, but it looks like a strong contender overall.
+Pandora will be catch-up out of the gate when it comes to device support and video content, but it looks like a strong contender overall, though customers looking for the best deal will find it on Spotify.

 How much do they cost?

-Is Pandora Premium going to be available everywhere, just like Spotify?
+Is Pandora Premium available everywhere, just like Spotify?

 What makes Pandora Premium better?